In the past couple of years, business schools have seen decreased enrollment rates for MBA programs. Why? And is it still worth it to earn an MBA?

-The ROI from an MBA degree extends beyond the cost as well.
-An MBA’s worth is not all based on the standard ROI calculation.
-What you learn and apply from the program is valuable for your professional development beyond the salary as well.
-Job satisfaction and career potential both go up in MBA graduates, with learners building on their existing skills and network.
+The ROI from an MBA degree extends beyond the cost and salary increase.
+What you learn and apply from the program is valuable for your professional development.
+Job satisfaction and career potential both go up for MBA graduates, with learners building on their existing skills and network.

 An MBA gives students the necessary skills to thrive in today’s complex business world.
 Employers want to see that candidates have robust experience and a solid education.
 Business programs help students sharpen skills and leadership abilities to prepare leaders for future promotions and recognition as well.

 An MBA is only worth the time, expense, and effort if the candidate wants to work in the business world and see themselves as an upper level manager, c-suite executive, or company founder.
 Those who do well and receive the highest ROI are often returning students who already have substantial business experience and want to achieve the next milestone.